Durham University: Reputation and rankings

-Due to its age, Oxbridge-style structure, and highly selective admissions, Durham has long been widely regarded as one of the UK's most prestigious or elite universities, albeit not as prestigious as Oxford or Cambridge.
-It is also one of the few universities to have won University Challenge more than once (1977, 2000 and 2023), as well as the 2024–25 Christmas Special series (for alumni).
+As one of the oldest universities in the UK, and having an Oxbridge-style collegiate structure, and a highly selective admissions process, Durham is widely regarded as one of the UK's best universities, albeit not as prestigious as Oxford or Cambridge.
+It is one of the few universities to have won University Challenge more than once (1977, 2000 and 2023), as well as the 2024–25 and 2025–26 series of Christmas University Challenge for alumni.
 Durham was also Sunday Times University of the Year for 2005 and 2026.

 Durham University's Strategic Plan 2017–2027 defined targets of being in the top five nationally on the Times/Sunday Times league table, of having 50 per cent of eligible subjects in the top 50 globally on the QS world rankings, and of being in the top three UK institutions by citations per academic staff member.